 You might care about this list because it's a complete thought.
-There are scores of movie-lists that compile the favorite picks of numerous people, giving us the most popular picks of a set group, so no matter how well-versed some of the group might be, their individual lists get diluted, and we miss out on rare picks, picks that they might have chosen for the very fact that no one else would pick them!
-Then there are scores of favorite-lists by movie-makers, which sounds more promising, but these tend to only show the path of how the movie-makers came up with their individual styles and don't really speak of cinema as a whole.
+There are scores of movie-lists that compile the favorite picks of numerous people, giving us the most popular picks of a set group, but that means that no matter how well-versed some people in the group might be, their individual lists get diluted, and we miss out on their rarest picks, picks that they might have chosen for the very fact that they think an important movie has been neglected!
+Then there are scores of favorite-lists by movie-makers, which sounds more promising, but these tend to only show the path of how the movie-makers came up with their individual styles, and don't really speak of cinema as a whole.
 Lastly, there are thousands, or millions of movie-lists by movie-lovers and critics but these seem plagued either by picks that are already popular or that are of one or a few particular genres.

-My list attempts to compile the best movies period, any genre, any length, any language, any subject matter.
+My list attempts to compile the best movies period, any genre, any length, any language, any subject matter, any era.
 I am looking at movies that propel the development of cinema, in terms of understanding our world, reality, each other, ourselves, as well as improving our engagement and communication with all of these.

 How did this list come about?

 I also realized how dominated movies are by loud sensations, such as shock, and how dominated movies are by celebrity, by advertising budgets, by our access to watching them or even to knowing that they exist, how dominated movies are by what has alreay worked in literature, and what has already worked on the theatrical stage.
 My list came about when I discovered that the best movies were not the ones that did the job of literature or the stage, but the ones that offered things no other art-form could, and that they communicated something new and essential to humanity.
 So, I guess, if you want to pigeon-hole my list, you could say it's a positive, humanist, and globalist list of innovative cinematic expression.

 Is this a complete list?